MicrosoftDocs/edge-developer/microsoft-edge/webview2/gettingstarted/wpf.md

 keywords: WebView2, webview2, WebView, webview, wpf apps, wpf, edge, CoreWebView2, browser control, edge html, getting started, Getting Started, .NET
 ---

-# Getting started with WebView2 in WPF (Preview)
+# Getting started with WebView2 in WPF

-In this article, get started creating your first WebView2 app and learn about the main features of [WebView2 (preview)](../index.md).
+In this article, get started creating your first WebView2 app and learn about the main features of [WebView2](../index.md).
 For more information on individual APIs, see [API reference](/dotnet/api/microsoft.web.webview2.wpf).

 ## Prerequisites